MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Code Generation

-Existing benchmarks for evaluating natural-language-to-code generation models have two main limitations: (1)~they evaluate only a single language \citep{kulal2019spoc,chen2021evaluating,hendrycks2021measuring,austin2021program}, or (2)~they do not test the correctness of generated code \citep{yin2018learning,xu2022systematic}.\footnote{Textual similarity metrics (e.g., BLEU) have been shown to correlate weakly with code correctness.~\citep{ren2020codebleu,austin2021program,chen2021evaluating}.} For instance, although \citet{xu2022systematic} measure model perplexity on several programming languages, they only test code correctness for Python.

-Unlike natural languages, programming languages have a well-defined notion of \emph{semantic equivalence}: two functions are semantically equivalent if and only if they behave identically on all inputs.
-Equivalence-checking is undecidable; however, we can use \textit{unit tests} to approximate equivalence between programs by verifying a sample of program inputs.
+Early work on code generation relied on textual similarity metrics for evaluation~\cite{feng2020codebert,ren2020codebleu}.
+However, previous work shows that textual similarity is not reliably correlated with code correctness~\cite{austin2021program,chen2021evaluating}.
+The best way to evaluate code generation is to test code correctness using a suite of hidden unit tests.

+We translate two code generation benchmarks that include unit tests for every problem. \Cref{unit-tests-example} shows 3 of the 12 unit tests that accompany the problem from \Cref{prompt-example}.
+Note that these unit tests are simple assertions: each test asserts that the output value produced by the function matches an expected value.

-In the context of NL2Code, we judge a generated function correct if it passes a suite of unit tests included with the benchmark. \Cref{generated-code-example} shows just one solution generated by Codex for the example prompt.
+We judge a generated function correct if it passes \emph{all tests}. \Cref{generated-code-example} shows just one of the solutions generated by Codex for the example prompt.
 This solution is incorrect because it fails some of the unit tests (\cref{unit-tests-example}).

-We posit that a multi-language NL2Code benchmark should have \emph{a parallel suite of benchmark problems in multiple programming languages} that can be solved and tested consistently across languages. \system{} \emph{compiles} NL2Code benchmarks for Python into parallel benchmarks for \nlang{} other programming languages.
-Writing \nlang{} full-language compilers would require extraordinary effort.
-However, a \system{} compiler only needs to translate function signatures, comments, and unit tests.

-There are a number of single-language NL2Code benchmarks \citep{yin2018learning,kulal2019spoc,hendrycks2021measuring}.
-We select HumanEval \citep{austin2021program} as a source benchmark for several reasons: (1)~it is a diverse collection of 164 problems; (2)~all problems have tests to check correctness; (3)~all problems are functions that receive and return first-order values, which lend themselves to rigorous testing; (4)~it is a challenging benchmark: the best model evaluated by \citet{fried2022incoder} achieves only a 36\% pass rate on Python.
+Because the output of the code generation model is stochastic, it is common to sample multiple completions per problem and report an estimated pass rate (\Cref{subsec:metrics}).